rastersoft/autovala/README.md

     sudo make install
     sudo ldconfig

-You also can compile the plugin for Gedit, which is in the folder *gedit_plugin*.
+You also can compile the plugins for Gedit and Scratch Text Editor, which are in the folders *gedit_plugin* and *scratch_plugin*.
 You can find inside the instructions.

 ## USING AUTOVALA ##